ZenUml/core/docs/responsive-participant-margin.md

 to refresh the positions again.
 So another option is to refresh the positions when we after mounted and/or updated MessageLayer.

+It looks promising now.
+The current challenge is to render lifelines according to the positions of participants.
+A particularly interesting part is participant group.
+We may need to render it on a different layer.